wilsonmar/drones/feasibility.md

 <a name="Users">
 ## 3. System Users</a>

-Those using the system would have success criteria such as:
+Those using the system after the challenge would have success criteria such as:

    * Precision in finding survivors
    * Ease of use